logmatic/logmatic-rum-js/README.md

 ```
 grunt
 ```
+Scripts are generated into the `dist/` directory:
+* `boomerang-debug.js`: all boomerang files with logging enabled
+* `boomerang.js`: all boomerang files.
+Logging directives have been removed.
+* `boomerang.min.js` and `boomerang.min.js.map`: the minified version of boomerang.
+Logging directives have been removed.
+* `logmatic-rum.min.js` and `logmatic-rum.min.js.map` the minified version of logmatic-rum.

 ### Try the `web-test` app
 In `test/`, you'll find e a test web app (based on angular-1.x) in order to make some experiments.